Explore the best of the West, from its ancient stone circles, to dramatic coastlines and moorland wilderness.

-So, join this tour and see the ancient past come to life, explore Stonehenge, wander isolated moors, relax on stunning beaches, and discover one of the most memorable parts of Endgland.
+So, join this tour and see the ancient past come to life, explore Stonehenge, wander isolated moors, relax on stunning beaches, and discover one of the most memorable parts of England.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Departing London, you travel through the fascinating old kingdom of Wessex, home to some of England’s most fascinating history, before you arrive at Stonehenge.
-Stunning stone circles offer a glimpse into the spirituality of the past, an experience you are sure to remember.
+You travel through the ancient kingdom of Wessex to Stonehenge.
+These stunning stone circles give you a glimpse into the spirituality of the past, and offer an experience you’re sure to remember.